• Skip to main content

 I write about things I love to do in Las Vegas.
 If you click a link and make a purchase, I may receive a small commission, which helps to support my work.
 Learn more

 The Grand Canyon West Rim is only two hours outside of Las Vegas.
-And it offers some of the most incredible Grand Canyon adventures you can imagine.
+And it offers some of the most incredible adventures imaginable.

 There are scenic viewpoints, ziplining, helicopter rides, and hiking trails.
-And let’s not forget – the famous Skywalk, where you’ll step out onto a glass bridge a mile off the ground!
+And let’s not forget – the famous Skywalk.

 Table of Contents[Hide][Show]